 Many factors can delay or ruin a construction project.
-A volatile economy, weather conditions, mechanical or material malfunctions, permits, etc. Of all the items that “pause” a successful project, subcontractor insurance compliance shouldn’t be on the list.
+For example, a volatile economy, weather, mechanical or material malfunctions, permits, etc. Of all the items that “pause” a successful project, subcontractor insurance compliance shouldn’t be on the list.
 But, according to the Pulse of the Profession Survey, 74% of organizations inconsistently use risk management processes.
-Failing to validate a subcontractor’s certificate of insurance (COI) or an endorsement can cost a General Contractor (GC) millions of dollars.
+As a result, not confirming a subcontractor’s certificate of insurance (COI) or an endorsement can cost a General Contractor (GC) millions.
 Check out these six tips to mitigate construction project risks.

-If your company has experienced costly claims or expensive project delays due to an invalid subcontractor or vendor COI, look at what happened in that situation.
+If you have experienced expensive claims or project delays due to an invalid subcontractor COI, look at what happened in that situation.
 Conduct a risk review of what went well or failed on the project.
-Check compliance performance for vendors and subcontractors and create improved processes for the upcoming projects based on previous findings.
-The best way to go through this review process and avoid problems with certificates of insurance from the beginning is with COI tracking and management software.
+Check compliance performance for vendors and subcontractors and create improved processes for the upcoming projects based on earlier findings.
+The best way to go through this review process and avoid problems is with COI tracking and management software.

 Tip #2 – Catch a Fraudulent COI